-- 1 The employee is entitled to a December bonus.
-Per December 2021 this bonus is 4% of the salary received in that calendar year (see Appendix A).
-This year-end bonus will be structurally increased by 4.3% for employees employed on and/or after 1 August 2023, so that it becomes 8.3%. - 2 The employer will pay the December bonus in December; upon dismissal, payment will be made together with the last salary payment. - 3 The December bonus may be subject to conditions yet to be negotiated.
+- 1 The employee is entitled to a year-end bonus.
+Per December 2021 this bonus was 4% of the salary received in that calendar year (see Appendix A).
+This year-end bonus has been structurally increased by 4.3% for employees employed on and/or after 1 August 2023, so that it has become 8.3%. - 2 The employer will pay the December bonus in December; upon dismissal, payment will be made together with the last salary payment. - 3 The December bonus may be subject to conditions yet to be negotiated. - 4 Starting from the calendar year 2025, the employer will pay the year-end bonus in November.
+In 2025, the year-end bonus in November will be calculated over a period of 11 months (January to